MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

 The UNITA tried a second attack similar to the Cangamba.
 But this time they chose to hit a mainly civilian target.
 At Sumbe there was a very low military presence and a great number of civilians, Cubans, Soviets, Bulgarians, Portuguese and Italians, all of them involved into building, medic or teaching.

-There were 250 Cubans among them 150 civilians and between them 43 women, there were also 350 Angolans, mainly civilians.
+There were 250 Cubans among them 150 civilians and between them 43 women, (other Cuban sources put the number at 176) there were also 350 Angolans, mainly civilians.
 The number of the other civilians are not reported.

 The enemy thought to find a more easy prey, but the civilians armed themselves and into the trenches they repeated the Cangamba’s results.

-Also thanks some MiG-21 and Mi-8 raids, the enemy was rejected with at least 150 dead.
+Also thanks the MiG-21 and Mi-8 raids, the enemy was rejected with at least 150 dead.

 2 Cuban soldiers were killed and 7 civilians too, while other 21 civilians were wounded.